nuttycom/lambdaconf-2014/slides.md

 --------

-## Error Handling
+## Minimization

-The best way to handle errors in a program is not to handle them at all.
+The best way to handle errors in a program is not to allow them in the first place.
-Instead, we want to make error states *unrepresentable.*
+We want to make error states *unrepresentable.*

+To do this, we need to minimize the state space of our program.

+Primitive types are, in general, pretty terrible for this.

 <div class="notes">

-Primitive types are, in general, pretty terrible for this purpose.

 Int32 is probably not be a very good type for your domain.
 What if negative values should be regarded as invalid?
 What if the maximum value you should ever